Skip to main content

 Skip table of contents

-In collaboration with Worldpay from FIS, Payrix has seen an increase in the number of card testing attacks globally and we advise you and any of your service providers to be diligent, increase your awareness and review your current detection controls to help prevent these types of fraudulent attacks.
+In collaboration with Worldpay, Worldpay for Platforms has seen an increase in the number of card testing attacks globally and we advise you and any of your service providers to be diligent, increase your awareness, and review your current detection controls to help prevent these types of fraudulent attacks.

-We will continue to notify you of any suspicious authorization activity that may be potential card testing, but additionally, we worked in partnership with the Card Brands to produce a list below of best practices to assist with any mitigation efforts:
+We will continue to notify you of any suspicious authorization activity that might be potential card testing, but additionally, we’ve worked in partnership with the major credit card brands to compile a list of best practices to support card testing mitigation efforts:

-• Leverage authentication and CAPTCHA controls to prevent automated transaction initiation by bots or scripts (for example, 5 authorizations from one IP address or account).
+• Leverage authentication and CAPTCHA controls to prevent automated transaction initiation by bots or scripts.
+For example, five authorizations from one IP address or account.

 • Use fraud detection systems that support device fingerprinting and botnet detection.